gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Noxy spun around.
 Private Thokmay was on his feet, arms spread for balance as the boulder beneath him shifted one last time.
-He looked straight at her, eyes wide, and said something she couldn't heard as a thousand tons of rock began to slide down the mountain like a blanket off a bed.
+He looked straight at her, eyes wide, and said something she couldn't hear as a thousand tons of rock began to slide down the mountain like a blanket off a bed.

 There was no way anyone could have stayed on their feet as the rocks slipped and